prantlf/v-cargs/README.md

 }
 ```

-If you require some options to be always entered, it's possible by the attribute `required`.
+If you require an option to be always entered, it's possible by the attribute `required`.
 For example:

 ```go
 usage := '...